Elixonus/doppler/README.md

 `FMOD` button group can be accessed with key `F` to modulate the frequency of the source signal in time.

-`CONTROL` button group can be accessed with key `C` to switch between modifying the properties of the source and observer.
+`CONTROL` button group can be accessed with key `C` to switch between modification of the properties of the source and observer.

-`TYPE` button group can be accessed with key `T` to switch between modifying the position, velocity and acceleration of the controlled object.
+`TYPE` button group can be accessed with key `T` to switch between modification of the position, velocity and acceleration of the controlled object.

-`DIRECTION` button group can be accessed with keys `ArrowLeft`, `ArrowRight`, `ArrowUp`, `ArrowDown` and `0` to set the direction of the vector (including origin) of the motion type of the controlled object.
+`DIRECTION` button group can be accessed with keys `ArrowLeft`, `ArrowRight`, `ArrowUp`, `ArrowDown` and `0` to set the direction of the vector (including origin) of the selected motion type of the controlled object.

-`MAGNITUDE` button group can be accessed with keys `1`, `2` and `3` to set the magnitude of the vector (excluding origin) of the motion type of the controlled object.
+`MAGNITUDE` button group can be accessed with keys `1`, `2` and `3` to set the magnitude of the vector (excluding origin) of the selected motion type of the controlled object.

 ## Limitations